King Parrot (band): History

 In June 2014, at the end of their Australian tour with Carcass, it was announced that Todd Hansen, formerly of The Berzerker and Headkase, would be taking over from Sanders.
 In late 2014 King Parrot recorded their second album Dead Set at Anselmo's studio in Louisiana.
 It was released in May 2015 and peaked on the Australian albums chart at #21.
 Dead Set was nominated for an ARIA Award for Best Hard Rock or Heavy Metal Album that year but lost to Northlane's Node.

 King Parrot toured Australia with Psycroptic and Revocation in early 2017, following which the band recorded their third album in Melbourne.
 Ugly Produce was released on 22 September and reached #21 on the ARIA chart.
 During October, the band toured the US with Superjoint and DevilDriver.

+The singles "Banished, Flawed then Docile" and "Nor is Yours" - the second featuring Anselmo on vocals - were released in 2020 while the band was unable to tour due to COVID restrictions.
+The EP Holed Up in the Lair appeared in October of that year.
+A tour 10th anniversary Australian tour was postponed and rescheduled several times in 2021.

+During 2023 King Parrot toured extensively throughout Australia and the US once again and in March 2024 they were the opening band at Knotfest Australia.